lexthoms411/March-Madness/Implementation.md

 2. Add your teams and their members
    - Each mnemonic should match exactly with the Scores sheet
    - Each team can have multiple members (multiple rows with the same team name)

+3. Team names should match the team icon names in the "icons" folder:
+   - Safe Steps Squad
+   - Wipe It Right
+   - Fact-Checkers
+   - Sterile Technique Titans
+   - Reposition Rulers
+   - Refocus Rangers
+   - Line Tamers
+   - Hand Hygiene Hooligans
+   - Urine Good Hands
+   - CLABSI Crusaders
+   - AIDET Avengers
+   - No Ifs, Ands, or Butts
+   - STAR Power
+   - Handoff Heroes
+   - Coachsultants
+   - Stand Tall, Don't Fall

+4. These team names will be used in both the comments system and the tournament bracket visualization

 ## Step 5: Create the Google Form